-Our first Rise event of 2019 kicked off with a myth-busting, how-to presentation on working with leading edge audiences.
+Our first breakfast event of 2019 kicked off with a myth-busting, how-to presentation on working with leading edge audiences.
 Get the inside track below…

 You can download our Leading Edge report here.

 At the end of February, Crowd DNA’s managing director Matilda Andersson and senior consultant Roberta Graham talked about how leading edge consumers can take insight projects into fresh spaces and new ways of thinking.
 Setting out by asking whether the leading edge can help predict what’s next (spoiler: yes it can), Matilda began answering by tackling the common fears and misconceptions associated with this methodology.